NEXT UP ON this.

 Prof. Cummins also suggests that we make an effort to strengthen our existing relationships and work to build new ones with people who’ll enhance our lives, because it helps us to foster confidence in ourselves.
 ‘Strong social relationships are a key to leading a successful life in terms of feeling good about yourself,’ he explains.

 Beginning tertiary studies, entering the workforce and taking on more adult responsibilities might feel like a challenge, but those who learn to truly embrace their downtime will feel invigorated and ready to tackle new tasks.
 If you’ve already got a jump-start on developing new skills and building friendships, you’ll feel all the more prepared.
-It’s also why travelling before you study can have its advantages.
-It can help you clear your mind, establish your values and develop the skills you need to leave your comfort zone and thrive.

 Subscribe for a regular dose of technology, innovation, culture and personal development.